Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/b/BLIS/README.md

   * Some logic was added to select zen3 depending on the partition loaded to support cross-compiling.

 ### Version 3.2 for CPE 22.06 and 22.08

   * Trivial port of the EasyConfig file for 3.1.

+### Version 4.0 for CPE 22.12/23.03

+  * Trivial port of the EasyConfig file for 4.0

+  * Did restrict the number of threads for the tests though as not doing so resulted in frequent errors when compiling on the login nodes.